ibm-cloud-docs/containers/vpc_lbaas.md

 ## Registering a VPC load balancer hostname with a DNS subdomain
 {: #vpc_lb_dns}

 After you set up a VPC load balancer, you can create a DNS entry for the VPC load balancer hostname by creating a subdomain with an SSL certificate.
+Note that in VPC clusters, you can create subdomains for both public and private VPC load balancers.
 {: shortdesc}

-The VPC load balancer provides a default hostname in the format `1234abcd-<region>.lb.appdomain.cloud` through which you can access your app.
-However, if you want an SSL certificate for your app domain, you can use `nlb-dns` commands to generate a subdomain with an SSL certificate for the VPC load balancer hostname. {{site.data.keyword.cloud_notm}} takes care of generating and maintaining the wildcard SSL certificate for the subdomain for you.
-Note that in VPC clusters, you can create subdomains for both public and private VPC load balancers.
+The VPC load balancer provides a default HTTP hostname in the format `1234abcd-<region>.lb.appdomain.cloud` through which you can access your app.
+However, if you want an SSL certificate for your app domain to support HTTPS, you can create an IBM-provided subdomain or bring your own custom domain.

 After you create a DNS subdomain for a VPC load balancer hostname, you cannot use `nlb-dns health-monitor` commands to create a custom health check.
 Instead, the default VPC load balancer health check that is provided for the default VPC load balancer hostname is used.
 For more information, see the [VPC documentation](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-load-balancers-in-ibm-cloud-vpc#health-checks).
 {: note}